Diokuz/a-webpack-plugin/README.md

 </div>
 ```

-`ab-webpack-plugin` is not stable for now, use it at your own risk)
+`a-webpack-plugin` is not stable for now, use it at your own risk)

 But it works)